 Classic Gray in a Bathroom via Kylie M Interiors

-Classic Gray has warm undertones of purple and sometimes a soft pink.
-Due to Classic Gray being an off-white – it may sometimes reflect other undertones depending on its environment.
+Classic Gray has a warm taupe undertone.
+Due to it being an off-white color – it may sometimes reflect other undertones depending on its environment (since white paint colors are highly reflective).
 For example if you have a lot of greenery outside – it may flash ever so slightly green.

 living room open to foyer with warm oak floors and staircase with black railings